eklausme/saaze-lemire/content/blog/2015/05-05-do-better-written-papers-get-more-citations.md

 Except that pompous language exists for a reason: it is meant to impress the reader.

 If you take a result and show that, ultimately, you can make it trivial&hellip; the referee might say &ldquo;it is nice, but the problem was clearly not very hard&rdquo;&hellip;
 So, at least in Computer Science, research papers often end up filled with complicated details.
 Very few of them are distilled to the essential parts.

-Authors respond to incentives: it is more important to impress the referee than to write well.
-- The second most important step for researchers is to get cited.
+Authors respond to incentives: it is more important to impress the referee than to write well.- The second most important step for researchers is to get cited.
 You would think that well written work would get more citations&hellip; And there must be an effect: if people cannot quickly decipher what your work is about, they are less likely to cite you.

 However, people generally do not read the work they cite.
 They may scan the abstract, the conclusion&hellip; but rarely all of it.